Faculty & Staff

 Music In—and On—the Air (collection of Fresh Air reviews), Arrowsmith Press, 2013

-Poems, Articles and Reviews
+Poems, Articles, and Reviews

-The New Yorker, The Atlantic, Vanity Fair, The New Republic, The Paris Review, Poetry, Tri-Quarterly, Grand Street, Slate, Salmagundi, Ploughshares, Agni, Massachusetts Review, Harvard Magazine, The New York Times Arts Section, Pequod, Boulevard, Partisan Review, Yale Review, Opera News, Northwest Review, Western Humanities Review, Seattle Review, Plume, Best American Poetry (twice), Best of the Best American Poetry (2013).
+The Wall Street Journal, Kenyon Review, The New Yorker, The Atlantic, Vanity Fair, The New Republic, The Paris Review, Poetry, Tri-Quarterly, Grand Street, Slate, Salmagundi, Ploughshares, Agni, Massachusetts Review, Harvard Magazine, The New York Times Arts Section, Pequod, Boulevard, Partisan Review, Yale Review, Opera News, Northwest Review, Western Humanities Review, Seattle Review, Plume, Best American Poetry (twice), Best of the Best American Poetry (2013).

 These People: Voices for the Stage, The Poets' Theatre, World Premiere: Boston, May 19-20, 1990